For Immediate Release: June 8, 2018

 "I am energized by the community partners that are finding ways to provide opportunities for students to explore industry experiences in high demand fields," said Jennifer Moore, Career Navigator for White Bear Lake Area Schools.

 Younger students also have the opportunity to gain experience in the skilled trades.
 Students entering grades six through nine are participating in a program through the Construction Trades Foundation called Kids at Work.
 The district's Technology Department will also employ more than 20 students this summer for Tech Depot, an initiative through which students will repair, clean, image and deploy technology devices over the course of the summer.

-"Opportunities to help students find their purpose is a critical to our strategic work," said Assistant Superintendent Sara Paul.
+"Opportunities to help students find their purpose is critical to our strategic work," said Assistant Superintendent Sara Paul.
 "Early opportunities to explore careers can help students design their high school learning plans."

 White Bear Lake Area Schools was one of five recipients of a $95,000 Youth Skills Training (YST) grants to develop and implement paid-learning opportunities for students 16 years of age and older.
 "These grants allow high schools, businesses and community organizations to work together to train students and create skilled workers for their communities," said Ken Peterson, DLI commissioner.
 The health care pathway partnership with Cerenity Senior Care will support more than 130 students to earn industry recognized credentials that will help address workforce shortages.

 Sign up to receive district news and updates every-other week through our Community e-Newsletter!